swiftlang/swift-package-manager/Documentation/Usage.md

     $ swift build
     $ swift test

-This will create the directory structure needed for a library package with a module and the corresponding test module to write unit tests.
-A library package can contain multiple modules as explained in [Module Format Reference](Reference.md#module-format-reference).
+This will create the directory structure needed for a library package with a target and the corresponding test target to write unit tests.
+A library package can contain multiple targets as explained in [Target Format Reference](Reference.md#target-format-reference).

 ### Create an executable package